Easy Roast Beef Tenderloin with Peppercorn Sauce is the perfect meal for the holidays. Or serve it for a romantic Date Night!

 Well Done | 160º F |

-Traditional French chateaubriand is served with a red wine sauce, but the sauce for this beef tenderloin recipe is a recreation of a creamy green peppercorn sauce I loved from a local steakhouse.
+This sauce recipe is a recreation of a creamy green peppercorn sauce I loved from a local steakhouse I visited many years ago.

-After removing the meat, use the same skillet to saute shallots until soft over medium-high heat while the tenderloin rests.
+Immediately after removing the meat, use the same skillet to saute shallots until soft over medium-high heat.

-Don't clean or wipe the skillet!
-We want the remnants from the beef in the pan.
+Be sure not to clean or wipe the skillet out!
+We want the remnants from the beef still in the pan.

-You want the alcohol flavor to cook off, so let it reduce for 1 minute.
+You want the alcohol flavor to burn off, so let it cook for 1 minute.

-Now, add in finely crushed green peppercorns, beef broth, heavy cream, and Maggi seasoning sauce (this is optional, but boy does it amp up the flavor!).
+Now, add in the crushed green peppercorns, beef broth, heavy cream, and Maggi seasoning sauce.

 Reduce heat to a medium-low and simmer for 5 minutes.